eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-24_witness-update-node-upgraded-to-0-20-9.md

 - - -

-This page is synchronized from the post: [Witness Update: Node Upgraded to 0.20.9!](https://steemit.com/@justyy/witness-update-node-upgraded-to-0-20-9)
+This page is synchronized from the post: ['Witness Update: Node Upgraded to 0.20.9!'](https://steemit.com/@justyy/witness-update-node-upgraded-to-0-20-9)